Project Pericles Fund of Swarthmore College

 - SOCIAL IMPACT: Anticipated impact of the project in terms of measurable outcomes in the near and long term.

-- Student groups who engage in the concept pitch, receive seed funding for further research, and ultimately find that their project idea is not feasible are under no obligation to enact a full-scale project.
+Student groups who engage in the concept pitch may receive seed funding for further research, and ultimately find that their project idea is not feasible.
+In that case, teams are under no obligation to enact a full-scale project.
 If seed funding is unused, however, it should be repaid to the College.